 - Special activities with your host (concert or sports tickets, entrance fees, spending money for refreshments or souvenirs)

 6. Helping in the homestay: In most households, all members are expected to help with the housework.
-In most homestays, the mother does not stay home full time, so the children learn to make their breakfast and lunch at a young age and husbands cook, clean and do laundry.
+Make sure to clean up after yourself.
+In most homestays, the mother does not stay home full time, so the children learn to make their breakfast and lunch at a young age and husbands also cook, clean and do laundry.

 - Offer to help set and clear the table for shared meals, and/or put dishes in the dishwasher.